Meet-Open-Source/proto-ws-shared-structs/README.md

 # proto-ws-shared-structs
-Shared repository containing .ptoto files for all proto-ws projects.
+A shared repository containing .proto files for all proto-ws projects.